Bellamy0719/aws-pyspark-data-lakehouse-pipeline/README.md

-# Databricks + AWS Stock Data Lakehouse
+# Databricks real-time streaming + AWS Stock Data Lakehouse
-### Building a 3-Tier S3 Data Lake with PySpark, Glue, Athena, and QuickSight
+### Building a 3-Tier S3 Data Lake with PySpark, Kinesis(Kafka), Glue, Athena, and QuickSight

 **Portfolio project demonstrating a cloud data lakehouse architecture on AWS with Databricks and PySpark.**
 This project implements a 3-layer (raw, processed, curated) data lake design for scalable and queryable stock analytics.